-If the eligible pensioner lives with a partner, who is not eligible for the housing allowance for pensioners, the whole household is however eligible for the housing allowance for pensioners.
+If the eligible pensioner lives with a partner, who is not eligible for the housing allowance for pensioners.
 In that case the whole allowance is paid to the eligible person.
 If the partners are both entitled to the housing allowance for pensioners, the allowance is equally divided between both pensioners.
 If the pensioner lives with another member of the household who is not his or her partner, for example with children, the whole household is eligible for the general housing allowance, not for the housing allowance for pensioners.
-If there is a student in the household, the student is not pensioner's partner, he or she has no children and he or she is eligible for the student housing supplement, the housing costs are divided between the student and the other people.
-The student is eligible for the student housing supplement alone, and the pensioner and his or her possible partner are eligible for the housing allowance for pensioners.
+If there is a student in the household, the student is not pensioner's partner, he or she has no children and he or she is eligible for the student housing supplement, the housing supplement alone, and the pensioner and his or her possible partner are eligible for the housing allowance for pensioner supplement alone, and the pensioner and his or her possible partner are eligible for the housing allowance for pensioner supplement alone.